High-Dimensional Analysis of Gradient Flow for Extensive-Width Quadratic Neural Networks: Analysis of Langevin Dynamics

 \subsubsection{The Nishimori Condition}

 In the Bayes-optimal setting, with a planted teacher $Z^*$, the following relationship holds:

 where $W_1, W_2, W$ are drawn from the Bayes-optimal posterior distribution, with $W_1$ independent of $W_2$.
-This identity is known as the Nishimori condition, and a general proof of this fact can be found in \citet{zdeborova2016statistical}, Section I.B.3.
+This identity is known as the Nishimori condition, and a general proof of this fact can be found in \citet[][Section I.B.3]{zdeborova2016statistical}.

 Let us apply this identity to relate the quantities $\mathrm{MSE}$ and $\overline{\mathrm{MSE}}$.
 For simplicity, we denote by $\E_W$ the expectation with respect to $\P_\beta$, and $\E$ the joint expectation over the random variables $W, \G, Z^*$.
 Denoting by $\hat Z$ the posterior mean $\E_W\big[WW^\top\big]$, we have: